devlab-oy/sepa/README.md

   * content: The actual payload to send.
 The creation of this file may be supported by the client at some point.

   * file_reference: File reference for :download_file command

+* hmac: SHA-1 hmac seal generated with personal pin as key, certificate signing request as value

+* service: For testing value is service, otherwise ISSUER

 ***